Shifting Trends in Healthcare Payments: A Focus on Prospective Payment Integrity

 - Administrative Audits as a Tool for Improvement – Organizations are applying administrative audits to medical claims that are complicated and costly if not managed correctly.
 A claim audit of any kind can identify root causes of errors, find methods for improvement and ensure compliance.

-To learn more about key trends and enhanced processes payers are leveraging, including the application of analytics and coordination of workflows, you can read IDC Spotlight: Prospective Payment Integrity: Moving from “Pay and Chase” to Predictive.
+To learn more about key trends in healthcare payments and enhanced processes payers are leveraging, including the application of analytics and coordination of workflows, you can read IDC Spotlight: Prospective Payment Integrity: Moving from “Pay and Chase” to Predictive.